Section9Code/CarAndAwayPublic/Search/README.md

 This document will show you how to search against Car & Away availability and get results.

 ## Definition
-The search API conforms to this [swagger API definition](PeerToPeerSearchApiSwagger.json).
+The search API conforms to this [swagger API definition](SearchApiSwagger.yaml).

 ## Security
-> **Please note:** A JWT approach is being developed at the moment.
-In the mean team please use the token in the query string to get results.
-This page will be updated when the JWT approach is available.

-You will be issued with a secure token that you will pass with every request.
+The API uses [JWT (JSON Web Tokens)](https://jwt.io/) as its way of identifying users of the API.
+You will be issued with a username and password so you can use the API.

+### Get a token
+In order to use the API you will need to login with your username and password to receive a new token.

+/api/Login?code={CODE}&username={USERNAME}&password={PASSWORD}

+If your username and password are correct you will receive a 200 OK response with a message payload that contains your token.
+Any incorrect attempts will return a 400 Bad Request response.
+There will be no indication of what went wrong, a user with an incorrect password gets the same message as a user who doesn't exist.

 ## Searching
 To search make a GET request to the URL and pass the following query parameters: